edsonayllon/eth2.0-call21-notes/README.md

 * One way to address this
     * Whatever gossiping protocol we end up choosing we have this baseline where it's always possible to going back to flooding and it works.
 * An adaptable approach where we start with flooding.
 We can maybe optimize it down the road, but we need to test that.
-* Did some testing of Flood Sub with Wedlock, it does not perform in the span of time with the number of bytes which are required for blocks, by the Eth 2.0 protocol.
+* Did some testing of Flood Sub with Wedlock, it does not perform in the period with the number of bytes which are required for blocks, by the Eth 2.0 protocol.
 * But I might be wrong, I think there's more research and testing needed there.
 That's what we know at this point.

 **Jacek Sieka**: